johnsonlinn/Sales-Data-Analysis/README.md

 EDA involved exploring the sales data to answer key questions, such as:

 - Which countries are the most/least profitable?
+Why?
 - Which products are the most/least profitable?
+Why?
+- What is the overall sales and profits trend?
 - What are the peak sales periods?
+- What are some recommendations to improve profitability?